"Wholeness" Submissions will open June 1-July 1.

 • It is the photographer’s responsibility to obtain permission from people featured in the photos before submitting photos for consideration.

 • Photo series must be submitted as a gallery of at least 10, but not more than 25 images, via either a Google folder or personal gallery.
-Please ensure that permissions are set to open so that our team can access your images.

 • You will retain the rights to your work and are free to sell, post, or publish it elsewhere anytime.
 DOP will only print it in the issue for which you submitted it.
 Your work may be featured promotionally on our social media and will always be credited, and tagged if possible.